MOTION MODELLING & ANALYSIS GROUP

 A dynamic contrast enhanced MR image of a breast cancer patient.

-Dr King and Dr Puyol-Antón are founding members and organisers of FAIMI, an independent academic initiative aimed at promoting research into Fairness of AI in Medical Imaging.
+Prof King and Dr Puyol-Antón are founding members and organisers of FAIMI, an independent academic initiative aimed at promoting research into Fairness of AI in Medical Imaging.
 FAIMI holds an annual free online symposium to showcase the best and latest research into Fair AI in medical imaging.
 They also run a workshop at the MICCAI conference.
 Check out the FAIMI web site for recordings of events, details of future events and useful resources on fairness research.